Insights & Trends CX Contact Center

 AI Performance Metrics

-Bot containment is the percentage of interactions that are successfully handled by a virtual agent without the help of a live agent.
+Bot containment is the percentage of interactions that a virtual agent successfully handles without the help of a live agent.
 A higher containment rate generally means that your bot is successfully performing the function you’ve built it to do.

-Agent assist tools can now guide agents during an interaction by surfacing insights from a knowledge base or providing recommended next best actions.
+Agent-assist tools can now guide agents during an interaction by surfacing insights from a knowledge base or by providing recommended next-best actions.
 But, how do you know if the agent is actually following those recommendations?
 AI adherence helps measure whether or not your agents are following along.
-If you have a low adherence rate, it could mean your LLM or knowledge base needs refining or your agents need more training.
+If you have a low adherence rate, it could mean your LLM or knowledge base needs refining, or your agents need more training.

-Another important metric for CX leaders to track is agent AI feedback, which is a way for agents to provide insight into whether AI is providing sensible recommendations.
-As LLM models continue to be refined, it’s important that you are soliciting feedback from agents, the team members who are most impacted by AI.
-By doing this you can build truly helpful agent assistants.
+Another important metric for CX leaders to track is agent AI feedback, which provides insight into whether AI is making sensible recommendations.
+As LLM models continue to be refined, you must be soliciting feedback from agents, the team members who AI most impacts.
+By doing this, you can build more helpful agent assistants.

 This feedback may come in the form of a simple thumbs up or down, or a rating from 1 to 5.